SamNm89/triangle-gambling-game/README.md

-# Plinko Game
+# Plinko (idk what this name chat gpt told me its the name) Game

-I saw it in real 😂 and wanted to play it without gambling for real.
+I saw it in a reel 😂 and wanted to play it without gambling for real.

 ## How to Play
 - Set your bet amount
 - Choose your risk level (Low, Medium, High)
 - Select number of rows (8-16)
-- Drop balls and watch them fall!
+- Drop balls and gamble

 ## Tech Stack
 - React